 - White/navy socks

-- All kit must be kept in a named bag on the coat peg
+- All kit must be named

 - Long hair must be tied back for safety reasons by both boys and girls.

 - Earrings should not be worn to school on days when your child has PE, unless they are capable of removing and replacing them by themselves.